TinybutGiant/semanticModeling4DP/README.md

 	    m.doi = row.doi,
 	    m.title = row.title;

-**Step 2: Add relationships between nodes from has_doi.csv , ***.csv, and ***.csv, with header as properties, into the Neo4J.
+## Step 3: Add relationships between nodes from has_doi.csv , ***.csv, and ***.csv, with header as properties, into the Neo4J.
 Or you can directly add from the nodes.
 However, the seperate relationship csv files can provide a better management.

 Relationship 1: each material node has doi, or each doi has material.